mukundrd/SimpliRetro/README.md

 >
 > This can be useful to create complex Java data structures from existing JSON.

-Add the repository inclusion for dependency download
+Copy the Gradle configuration for compiling android application with below repo url:

 ```gradle
 repositories {